What is consciousness?

 You cannot see that which is the witness of vision.
 You cannot hear that which is the hearer of hearing.
 You cannot think of that which is the thinker of thought.
 You cannot know that which is the knower of knowledge… (3.4.2)

 Just like fire which cannot burn or illumine itself, we cannot know that which is “the knower of knowledge” because we are that which we seek to know.
-That which we cannot know can’t be the senses or the mind because it’s what comes before the senses and the mind.
+That which we cannot know can’t be the senses or the mind because it’s which comes before the senses and the mind.
 For example, the eye may be thought of as the perceiver of the changing phenomena of the outer world, the mind as the perceiver of the changing conditions of the organ of vision, and consciousness as the perceiver of the changing states of the mind.
 However, nothing precedes consciousness or is the perceiver of consciousness because consciousness is the unchanging substrate and the fundamental perceiver of all experience (which means we have two more definitions for consciousness).

 A powerful teaching tool for learning abstract concepts such as consciousness is the use of a metaphor or analogy.
 Below are some of the more common ones Vedanta uses to help describe consciousness: